SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Going great, they'll be done in a minute."

-As promised, a minute later Pinkie slid a plate in front of me.
+As promised, a minute later, Pinkie slid a plate in front of me.

 I lean down and feel the heat radiating off the food.

 *Better wait a minute to eat.*

-I hear Pinkie sit down with her own plate.
+I hear Pinkie sit down with her plate.
 "Twilight?"

 "Yes?"